 Fiber to Improve Overall Health

-Fiber is thought to be a powerful weapon against cancer.
-Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health by moving wastes through the digestive tract faster.
-This may give potentially toxic wastes less time to come into contact with intestinal cells.
+Fiber has been thought to be a powerful weapon against cancer.
+Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health.

-Recently discovered to be helpful in the fight against cancer, phytochemicals are non-nutrient substances such a flavonoids, phenols, and terpenes which are found in a variety of plant foods including tomatoes, citrus fruits, berries, peppers, carrots, broccoli, cabbage, and soy beans.
+Recently discovered to be helpful in the fight against cancer inlaboratory animals, phytochemicals are non-nutrient substances such a flavonoids, polyphenols, and terpenes which are found in a variety of plant foods including tomatoes, citrus fruits, berries, peppers, carrots, broccoli, cabbage, and soy beans.

 Healthy Eating Guidelines

 You can learn to eat a healthy, cancer-fighting diet by following these guidelines from the American Cancer Society: